vdclab/vdclab-wiki/ProPhylo.md

 The tool is fairly easy to use as long as the genomes you want are in Microbs online.
 My only complain would be that when you want to add a genome to the present or absent list, you have to reselect all genome because it will juste replace your curent list.

 ## Citation
-- Basu, M. K., Selengut, J. D., & Haft, D. H. (2011).
+-  WRONG REF Basu, M. K., Selengut, J. D., & Haft, D. H. (2011).
 [ProPhylo: partial phylogenetic profiling to guide protein family construction and assignment of biological process.](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-12-434) BMC bioinformatics, 12(1), 434.
 {.grid-list}